tstatler/doctools/guides/acs/sdks/android/README.md

 <p>To create a ACSClient object use one of the following constructors:</p>

 <pre class="prettyprint">
-Cocoafish sdk = new Cocoafish(appConsumerKey);
+ACSClient sdk = new ACSClient(appConsumerKey);
-Cocoafish sdk = new Cocoafish(appConsumerKey, appContext);
+ACSClient sdk = new ACSClient(appConsumerKey, appContext);
-Cocoafish sdk = new Cocoafish(appConsumerKey, appContext, APIhost);
+ACSClient sdk = new ACSClient(appConsumerKey, appContext, APIhost);
-Cocoafish sdk = new Cocoafish(appConsumerKey, appConsumerSecret);
+ACSClient sdk = new ACSClient(appConsumerKey, appConsumerSecret);
-Cocoafish sdk = new Cocoafish(appConsumerKey, appConsumerSecret, appContext);
+ACSClient sdk = new ACSClient(appConsumerKey, appConsumerSecret, appContext);
-Cocoafish sdk = new Cocoafish(appConsumerKey, appConsumerSecret, appContext, APIhost);
+ACSClient sdk = new ACSClient(appConsumerKey, appConsumerSecret, appContext, APIhost);
 </pre>
 If <i>appConsumerSecret</i> is not passed in the SDK will fail to sign requests. <i>appContext</i> is an android.content.Context object. <i>APIhost</i> is used to specify the ACS API server.
 The default is api.cloud.appcelerator.com/v1/.